Our top pick for

 Edison International's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-Edison International, through its subsidiaries, engages in the generation, transmission, and distribution of electricity in the United States.
-The company generates electricity through hydroelectric, diesel/liquid petroleum gas, natural gas, nuclear, and photovoltaic sources.
-It supplies electricity primarily to residential, commercial, industrial, agricultural, and other customers, as well as public authorities through transmission and distribution networks.
-The company's transmission facilities consist of lines ranging from 33 kV to 500 kV and substations; and distribution system comprises approximately 53,000 line miles of overhead lines, 38,000 line miles of underground lines, and 800 substations located in California.
-It serves approximately 5 million customers.
-The company was founded in 1886 and is based in Rosemead, California.
+Edison International, through its subsidiaries, generates and distributes electric power.
+As of March 03, 2021, it delivered electricity to 15 million residential, commercial, industrial, public authorities, agricultural, and other customers across Southern, Central, and Coastal California.
+Edison International also provides energy solutions to commercial and industrial users.
+Its transmission facilities consist of lines ranging from 55 kV to 500 kV and substations; and distribution system consists of approximately 39,000 circuit-miles of overhead lines, approximately 31,000 circuit-miles of underground lines, and 800 substations.
+The company was founded in 1886 and is headquartered in Rosemead, California. .

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.